meyerbw10/Team-Profile-Generator/README.md

 ## Project Description

-For our 7th Project I wanted to make a ReadMe Generator and through the terminal input specific words and select choices that create an example file and when done already template a new README!
+For our 8th Project I wanted to make a Team Profile Generator and through the terminal input Choices and Answers that generate an HTML page of cards with the inputed information.
+Also intro to tests.
 My projects are on display via Github, with clickable images as well as my resume in a clickable PDF file.

 ---